 Free-range, according to the USDA, means the animal is allowed to be outside at least part of the time.
 For some growers this may be a short time; other growers allow the animals to roam a large area and hunt-and-peck as they like (see “pastured” below), with access to shelter, as the animal desires.

-These birds are raised outdoors and allowed to hunt-and-peck insects and grasses for their food.
+These birds are raised outdoors and are allowed to hunt-and-peck insects and grasses for their food (they are often also given feed to ensure nutrients and calories needed to grow to market size).
 Their varied diet makes them more flavorful, and the active life of a pastured bird makes its meat more developed.